Molecular Clock Dating using MrBayes: Tutorial

-The speciation, extinction and fossilization process is explicitly modeled using the fossilized birth-death (FBD) process \citep{Stadler:2010fn,Heath:2014hn,Gavryushkina:2014fw,Zhang:2016kf}.
-The complete tree is generated from the birth-death process, with speciation rate $\lambda$ and extinction rate $\mu$ (Figure \ref{fig_fbdtree}).
-Two sampling strategies are assumed.
-For random sampling, the extant taxa are sampled uniformly at random with probability $\rho$, while the fossils are sampled with a constant rate $\psi$ through time.
-For diversified sampling \citep{Zhang:2016kf}, exactly one representative taxa per clade descending from time $x_{cut}$ is sampled, resulting a proportion of $\rho$ extant taxa sampled.
-The fossils are sampled with a constant rate $\psi$ before $x_{cut}$ and zero after.
-The observed FBD tree is resulted when all lineages without a fossil or sampled extant descendant have been pruned.
-A fossil can be either tip or ancestor of other taxa (Figure \ref{fig_fbdtree}).
+The speciation, extinction, fossilization, and sampling process is explicitly modeled using the fossilized birth-death (FBD) process \citep{Stadler:2010fn, Heath:2014hn, Gavryushkina:2014fw, Zhang:2016kf}.
+Diversified sampling \citep{Zhang:2016kf} is arguably suitable for such higher-level taxa, which assumes exactly one representative extant taxa per clade descending from time $x_{cut}$ is sampled, and the fossils are sampled with a non-zero rate before $x_{cut}$ and zero after.
+A fossil can be either a tip or a sampled ancestor (Fig. \ref{Fig_FBDTree}).